-We invite submissions for the Third Annual Conference on Electronics and Communication Engineering (ICECE 2020), a multi-track, interdisciplinary conference that brings together researchers in Electrical Engineering, Computer Science，Electronics and Communication, Multimedia Transmission, Multimedia Networking, and their applications.
+We invite submissions for the Fourth Annual Conference on Electronics and Communication Engineering (ICECE 2021), a multi-track, interdisciplinary conference that brings together researchers in Electrical Engineering, Computer Science，Electronics and Communication, Multimedia Transmission, Multimedia Networking, and their applications.
 You may find the list of the many subject areas covered by the conference here.

 Full Paper/Publication: Full paper submission required; presentation

 Abstract/ Presentation: Abstract submission required; oral presentation only; will not be published.

 The ICECE2021 Organizing Committee invites you to experience presentations by leading minds in the field of Electronics and Communication Engineering.
 You should submit your completed Listener Registration Form to firstname.lastname@example.org for registration status checking after online registration.
 The non-presenting audience not only gets the opportunity to listen to the keynote speeches, and other insights shared by the top speakers, but also will get the opportunity of sharing their own ideas and insights at the Q and A sessions.
 In addition, the attendees will be exposed to several networking opportunities with both the corporate and academic figures.

 * Online Registration

 |Prof. Ling Liu||Prof. Koichi Asatani||Prof. Qingfu Zhang||Prof. Nan Wang||Prof. Xizheng Ke|

 |Prof. Alex Liu||Prof. Sheng-Uei Guan||Prof. Leyi Wang||Prof. Yutaka Ishibashi||Prof. Yinglei Song||Prof. Jianpo Li|

 People vary in their ability to speak confidently in public, but everyone gets nervous and everyone can learn how to improve their presentation skills by applying a few simple techniques.